Oslo Central Station

 Oslo Central Station (Oslo sentralstasjon, abbreviated Oslo S) is the main railway station in Oslo, and the largest railway station within the entire Norwegian railway system.
 It connects with Jernbanetorget station, which is served by trams and the Oslo Metro.
-It's the terminus of Drammen Line, Gardermoen Line, Gjøvik Line, Hoved Line, Østfold Line and Follo Line.
+It is the terminus of Drammen Line, Gardermoen Line, Gjøvik Line, Hoved Line, Østfold Line and Follo Line.
 It serves express, regional and local rail services by four companies.
 The railway station is operated by Bane NOR while its real estate subsidiary, Bane NOR Eiendom owns the station, and was opened in 1980.

 Oslo Central Station was built on the site of the older Oslo East Station (Oslo Østbanestasjon, Oslo Ø), the combining of the former east and west stations being made possible by the opening of the Oslo Tunnel.
 Oslo Central Station has 19 tracks, 12 of which have connections through the Oslo Tunnel.
 The station has two buildings, the original Oslo East building and the newer main building for Oslo Central.
 Each building houses a large shopping centre.
 The square in front of the station is called Jernbanetorget.